Deanjamesg/PROG6221-POE/README.md

 - Scale the ingredient quantities as requested.
 - Return an int value.
 - Or return an array with the new quantities.
+- Search the string, for keywords such as: tablespoon, teaspoon, cup, etc...
+Then scale it according.

 clearData()
 - Clears all data to enter new recipe.